 Spring and Summer 2022 Research

-Stokes Lab research students Alicia Peters and Mila Fisher are investigating the effects of e-cigarette vapor exposure on lung function and lung tissue health.
+Stokes Lab research students Alicia Peters and Mila Fisher investigated the effects of e-cigarette vapor exposure on lung function and lung tissue health.
 Studies include both adult and adolescent rats and acute (1-day) and chronic (2-week) vape exposure.

 Check out Mila's poster on the effects of ONE vape session!